Appa002/z71200-runtime/README.md

 | dealoc   | `{"kind": "ask", "fn": "dealoc", "args": {"ptr": <offset>}}` | Dealocates the bytes acquired by "aloc" at the offset "ptr". | `{"kind": "return", "return": null}`  |
 | set_root | `{"kind": "ask", "fn": "set_root", "args": {"ptr": <offset>}}` | Indicates that the memory location at `ptr` is the current root for the layout, i.e. the runtime will begin reading at that location to build the layout. | `{"kind": "return", "return": null}`  |

-As you can see, the basic structure to send to the server is a payload that indicates the "kind" of the message is possible.
-The kind "ask," which is the only kind of message you can currently send to the server, then requires the "fn" field, indicating the function name, and the "args" mapping, indicating the arguments.
-The server responds with an object with field `"kind": "return"`  or `"kind": "error"` containing either the field `return` or `error` with the given information.
+As you can see, the basic structure to send to the server is a payload that indicates the "kind" of the message, specifying the other required fields.
+The kind "ask," which is the only kind of message you can currently send to the server, requires the "fn" field, indicating the function name, and the "args" mapping, indicating the arguments.
+The server responds with an object with field `"kind": "return"`  or `"kind": "error"` containing either the field `return` or `error` with the respective information.

 #### "ask" messages